Friday, November 27, 2009

 Significant leap forward

-the Large Hadron Collider is back after it was damaged last year.
-This collider is by far the largest ever built and will smash atoms in order to unleash the secrets hidden in the depth of matter.
+Large Hadron Collider is back after it was damaged last year.
+This collider is by far the largest ever built and will smash atoms to unleash the secrets hidden in the depth of matter.

-Exciting experiments shall shed light on the Big Bang theory that explains h the world is started.
+Exciting experiments shall shed light on the Big Bang theory that explains how the world started.